perldj/AzureMoveToAzureS3/README.md

 You can then use this in the Marval configuration, this is required prior to running the script to ensure that the customer will be able to access attachments as the connection string is converted over.
 ![File to open](images/msmconfigure.png)

-The Connection String format is listed above, this customer connection string is as follows with some ifnormation ommited with ... for security.
+The Connection String format is listed above, this customer connection string is as follows with some information omitted with ... for security.
 DefaultEndpointsProtocol=https;AccountName=03ae8f2f8........3533;AccountKey=Zzd74Td....ABo2dW3Sto...zUZCmA+AStnGOGNg==;EndpointSuffix=core.windows.net